-216. Camp Between the forks of Pamunkey, August 12, 1781, LAAR, IV, 315.
+^{216.} Camp Between the forks of Pamunkey, August 12, 1781, LAAR, IV, 315.

-217. Tyree's Plantation, July 1, 1781, LAAR, IV, 230.
+^{217.} Tyree's Plantation, July 1, 1781, LAAR, IV, 230.

-218. To Nathanael Greene, Camp 20 Miles from Williamsburg, July 4, 1781, LAAR, IV, 234.
+^{218.} To Nathanael Greene, Camp 20 Miles from Williamsburg, July 4, 1781, LAAR, IV, 234.

-219. Tyree's Plantation, July 1, 1781, LAAR, IV, 229.
+^{219.} Tyree's Plantation, July 1, 1781, LAAR, IV, 229.
 Pioneers were foot soldiers who built roads preparing the way for the main body of the army.

-Lafayette rode with reinforcements to stop Wayne, but it was too late.
+wallis prepared to return to his base at Portsmouth.
+From there he intended to send reinforcements to New York City to help Sir Henry Clinton repel an anticipated attack by Washington and the French forces from Newport.
+Cornwallis knew that Lafayette, ever eager to pounce upon the British when they were weakest, would attack the British rear guard when they prepared to cross the James River.
+Cornwallis, however, only sent a legion of cavalry and his baggage across the river, while the rest of his troops lay hidden awaiting the Americans.
+Lafayette ordered Wayne's Pennsylvanians to attack.
+At first the Pennsylvanians advanced easily.
+The obliging British allowed Wayne to be sucked into the trap.
+When late reconnaissance showed that most of the British had not yet crossed the river, Lafayette rode with reinforcements to stop Wayne, but it was too late.
 At about 4:30 the British closed the trap behind Wayne, and the battle erupted.
 Sensing that a retreat would turn into a panic and standing his ground would end in annihilation, Wayne ordered his eight hundred men to attack the seven thousand British.
 The shock temporarily stunned the British.
 A pitched battle occurred as Lafayette ordered Wayne's troops to retire a half mile away where Lafayette had stationed two infantry battalions.
 As night came on, Cornwallis abandoned the chase.
-Lafayette and Cornwallis emerged from the battle at Green Spring plantation with added respect for each other.
+Lafavette and Cornwallis emerged from the battle at Green Spring plantation with added respect for each other.

 A general languor spread throughout Virginia after the Green Spring battle.
-Lafayette hoped that if the New York City attack did not materialize, Washington would lead the French forces into Virginia.
-He started to prepare a siege to entrap Cornwallis, who decided to move his forces from Portsmouth to Yorktown.
+Lafayette hoped that if the New York City attack did not materialize, Washington would lead the French forces into Virginia.220 He started to prepare a siege to entrap Cornwallis,221 who decided to move his forces from Portsmouth to Yorktown.
 On July 30, Washington hinted that a Virginia offensive had been planned.
-He told Lafayette "You will not therefore regret your stay in Virginia."
+He told Lafayette "You will not therefore regret your stay in Virginia."222